 How to make Lentil stuffed peppers

 Cooking the rice.
-Cook the rice and lentils as per the direction on the package.
-I cooked brown rice in Instant pot for 20 minutes and allowed it to release the pressure naturally.
+Cook the rice and lentils as per the directions on the package.
+I cooked brown rice in an Instant Pot for 20 minutes, allowing it to release the pressure naturally.

-For the lentils, I cooked in Instant pot for 9 minutes and waited for 12 minutes to release the steam.
+For the lentils, I cooked in an Instant Pot for 9 minutes and waited 12 minutes to release the steam.

 Make the filling for lentil stuffed peppers

 Seasoning.
-Place a pan over medium heat, add vegetable oil and minced garlic.
-Stir for few seconds until garlic is aromatic.
+Place a pan over medium heat; add vegetable oil and minced garlic.
+Stir for a few seconds until garlic is aromatic.

 Add the onion.
 Add minced onion and carrot, and stir until it becomes soft and transparent.

 Stir in tomato.
 Add in diced tomato, salt, and pepper.